rnielikki/Patapon-Info/pac/_build/md/requestactor.md

    - `actor_type` 0x9: `charaparam`
    - `actor_type`0xA: `gimmickparam`
    - `actor_type`0xB: `effectparam`
+   - If the actor type is none of the above, it probably does not require this instruction.
 - `(undefined4)Var2` *(8 bytes)* : Keep as -1 if it is not a weapon.
 Otherwise keep 0.
 - `(undefined4)Var3` *(8 bytes)* : Keep as -1 if it is not a weapon.
 Otherwise keep 0.